Governor Wentworth Historic Site

 Governor Wentworth Historic Site is a 96 acre protected area in Wolfeboro, New Hampshire.
-The undeveloped property features a plaque and the stone remains of an extensive northern plantation built just before the outbreak of the American Revolution by New Hampshire's second Royal Governor, John Wentworth.
+The undeveloped property features a plaque and the stone remains of an extensive northern country estate built just before the outbreak of the American Revolution by New Hampshire's second Royal Governor, John Wentworth.
 The mansion burned to the ground in 1820.
 The site was acquired by the state in 1934, and was added to the New Hampshire State Register of Historic Places in 2007.